Santa Nella, California: Geography

 Santa Nella is in western Merced County, on the western edge of California's Central Valley.
 Interstate 5 passes through the north side of the community, with access from Exit 407 (California State Route 33).
 I-5 leads north 66 mi to Stockton and southeast 160 mi to the Bakersfield area.
 State Route 33 leads north from Santa Nella 11 mi to Gustine and southeast 12 mi to Los Banos.

 According to the United States Census Bureau, the Santa Nella CDP covers an area of 4.7 sqmi, all of it land.

 The San Joaquin Valley National Cemetery, including the California Korean War Veterans Memorial, is located to the west of Santa Nella, on McCabe Road.
 Nearby attractions also include the San Luis Reservoir and Forebay Golf Course.

 Transportation

 Interstate 5 intersects with State Route 33 in Santa Nella.
 State Route 152, a major east–west highway connecting nearby Los Banos with the Santa Clara Valley, runs south of town.

-Gustine is served by public Dial-A-Ride from Merced County's The Bus.
+Santa Nella is served by public Dial-A-Ride from Merced County's The Bus.
 The service connects Santa Nella with Gustine, Los Banos, Dos Palos, and other communities on the west side of Merced County.